 The world depends on rideshare and delivery services.
-And now that customers expect a ride, a meal, a package, or an entire grocery order at the swipe of a smartphone, TNCs (Transportation Network Companies) have to perform quickly and efficiently.
+Now that customers expect a ride, a meal, a package, or an entire grocery order at the swipe of a smartphone, TNCs (Transportation Network Companies) have to perform quickly and efficiently.
 Sophisticated apps and logistics systems make getting people and things from place to place effortless, but they aren’t the only thing you need to run your business successfully.
-You need additional tools to view the marketplace, including your competition, fully.
+Gig driver loyalty can help but you need additional tools to view the marketplace, including your competition, fully.

 Access to real-time aggregated driver mobility data illuminates various components of the rideshare and delivery business, including one aspect of running a TNC that’s not so easy—getting and keeping drivers who are competent and loyal to your business.

 Many reasons exist surrounding driver behavior that could suggest loyalty to a single service or lack thereof.
 However, quantifiable insight lies within the data of how many drivers choose to drive for a single service over multi-apping.

 Gridwise data shows that at least 31% of drivers work across multiple service platforms over a period of 91 days or more.

 Additionally, the data indicates these multi-apping drivers would move between services at different intervals – some switching apps daily, others weekly or monthly.
 Tracking periods could span individual days, weeks, months, or quarters.

 Aggregated data also indicates that 21% of drivers will drive across service categories, that’s to say that a driver may rideshare during a given period and then switch to food delivery in another.
 Data indicates that this is on the rise over time.

 Three plausible reasons why gig drivers multi-app using a variety of service platforms and across categories are: